 To access information about the General Assembly, bills, and acts go to the following site: http://www.arkleg.state.ar.us/assembly

 April 9, 2013: The signing ceremony for Act 528, "An Act to Improve the Health and Stability of Arkansas Families and to Strengthen Voluntary Home Visitation Programs."
 Voluntary home visiting programs match parents with trained professionals to provide information and support during pregnancy and throughout the child's first few (and very formative) years.
 This is a big win for Arkansas kids and families!

-Please check out this video "Reading is Electric" developed by Jackie Dedman, Director of the Arkansas Head Start State Collaboration Office, in support of the Arkansas Grade Level Reading Campaign.
+Please check out this video: "Reading is Electric" developed by Jackie Govan, Director of the Arkansas Head Start State Collaboration Office, in support of the Arkansas Grade Level Reading Campaign.
 Special thanks to Eric Hickson, Video Editor, and Jamie Newton, Co-Editor and Buzz, from the Division of Child Care and Early Childhood Education.

 The State's Goal is that by 2020, all Arkansas children will read proficiently at grade level by the end of the third grade.